SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 Optional types are the preferred way to represent the possibility for “no value” in Swift.

-Because a weak reference does not keep a strong hold on the instance it refers to, it is possible for that instance to be destroyed while the weak reference is still referring to it.
+Because a weak reference does not keep a strong hold on the instance it refers to, it is possible for that instance to be deallocated while the weak reference is still referring to it.
-Therefore, ARC automatically sets a weak reference to ``nil`` when the instance that it refers to is destroyed.
+Therefore, ARC automatically sets a weak reference to ``nil`` when the instance that it refers to is deallocated.
 You can check for the existence of a value in the weak reference, just like any other optional value, and you will never end up with